-Belize's economy is particularly vulnerable to global commodity price shocks and the effects of natural disasters (see p.
-3 of Political and Social Relations).
+Belize's economy is particularly vulnerable to global commodity price shocks and the effects of natural disasters (see Political and Social Relations).
 Damage caused by storms and flooding during the period 1994-2013 cost Belize on average \$71 million every year or about 4% of GDP.